KhaelK138/KhaelK138.github.io/markdown/HardwareSecurity.md

 **Interacting with JTAG**
 - Make sure to figure out the pinout first
+  - Connect ground to ground, 3.3 to 3.3, and then figure out if any of the other JTAG pins are 3.3 or ground before brute-forcing
-  - `go-jtagenum` is a good tool for bruteforcing
+  - [go-jtagenum](https://github.com/gremwell/go-jtagenum) is a good tool for bruteforcing
     - Connect ground, then connect the rest of the pins to all the IO pins, and then run the tool with each of the pins mapped
     - `go-jtagenum -pins '{ "io2": 2, "io3": 3, "io14": 14, {etc.}}' -command scan_idcode -delay-tck 50`
-      - Can also do `-command scan_bypass` to tell us what each of the pins can be
+      - Then do `-command scan_bypass` with no `delay-tck` to double check what each of the pins can be
-  - JTAGulator is pretty good for this
+  - JTAGulator is also pretty good for this
 - A debugger is the best for interacting with JTAG, such as Segger Jlink (but that's pretty expensive)
   - GDB/OpenOCD can be good
 - For hardware interaction, can use JTAG adapters, Pifex, or Bus Pirate
 - Connect GND to GND, 3.3V to 3.3V, `IO2 | SDA | TDI` on pifex to `TDI`, `IO3 | SCL | TDO` to `TDO`, `IO14 | TX | TMS` to `TMS`, and `IO15 | RX | |TCK` to `TCK` on board
 - We can then run `openocd` command to dump
-  - `sudo openocd -f raspberrypi-native.cfg-swd -f stm32f1x.cgf`
+  - `sudo openocd -f raspberrypi-native.cfg-swd -f stm32f1x.cfg`
     - This is a pretty common config file
       - If on a pi, we may need to use `sysfsgpio-raspberrypi.cfg` as the config file due to some linux kernel shit
-  - We can then `telnet` into the locally-opened port on 4444 to access the shell
+  - We can then `telnet` into the locally-opened port on `4444` to access the shell
   - Should immediately run `halt` after getting into the shell
 - Getting the initial memory address from the datasheet is really important, as we can use it to dump
   - `dump_image internal.bin 0x0{starting_address} 30000`
     - 30000 is a good number for dumping
   - Then, do it again and compare the hashes

+**Debugging with JTAG**
+- Run `halt` inside the `4444` service opened by `openocd`
+  - This will halt execution and put us in debug-mode
+- `reg` to view registers
+- Back on the pi, we can use `gdb-multiarch` for a gdb session to step through execution
+  - We can then use `openocd`'s gdb service, which is hosted locally on `3333`
+    - Run `target remote 127.0.0.1:3333` within GDB
+      - To continue execution (after setting desired breakpoints from Ghidra) we should continue, or `c`
+      - Then, once we hit our breakpoint, we can read/set memory as necessary and such
+  - Then, since we aren't debugging an executable, we'll need to use memory addresses
+    - Referring back to the datasheet, we know internal flash starts at `0x08000000`
+      - We can dump 30000 bytes starting there into a binary file, and have Ghidra analyze it
+- Ghidra process:
+  - Import the bin file, and select the architecture of the chip
+    - For example, `ARM:LE:32:Cortex:default`
+  - Don't analyze it yet, as we need to set the base address
+    - Go to Window -> Memory Map
+    - Click the home icon in the top right
+    - Set the base address
+  - Now we can analyze the bin file
+    - Go to Analysis -> Auto-analyze
+  - Profit!

+**JTAG and UART at the Same Time**
+- Since they use overlapping pins on the pifex (namely IO14 and IO15), we can move them around
+- Still use UART `RX` -> `IO14 TX` and `TX` -> `IO15 RX` on the board
+- Move JTAG `TCK` to `IO10` and `TMS` to `IO9`
+  - Then need to edit `sysfsgpio-raspberrypi.cfg` to modify remapped pins
+    - Change `sysfsgpio jtag_nums 15 14 2 3` to `sysfsgpio jtag_nums 10 9 2 3`

 **JTAG protection mechanisms**
 - Fuse bits and lock bits